Mary Sherwood ASID

 Many different roads have led me to this creative place.
 As a child I would collect my mother’s McCall’s and Good Housekeeping magazines and create collages of room designs in a scrap book.
 As a teen I was constantly re-arranging my bedroom and changing the color of the walls every few years.
 My mother would say, “Your room doesn’t need painting”.
 That was never a deterrent.
 I would use my meager babysitting money to buy the paint and embark on a new room design on a very limited budget.

 I received my early education in a private parochial school that encouraged women to become teachers or nurses.
 I was not aware of all the other possibilities.
 After experiencing my father’s death during my first year of college I felt nursing must be my career calling.
 With a BS and MSN in nursing under my belt I tried to change the health care world.
 Needless to say I became frustrated very quickly with the structure of the “system”.
 I returned to school to dabble in design and fell in love with the creative process that had always been hidden inside me.
 I pursued further education, became certified and joined ASID.

-For more than twenty years I have been combining the problem solving skills learned in nursing with the creative freedom of design.
+For almost thirty years I have been combining the problem solving skills learned in nursing with the creative freedom of design.
 After all these years I can’t imagine doing anything else.
 With my passion for design I have been helping my clients create their own personal lifestyle in their homes and businesses.

 I grew up the eldest of 11 children in upstate New York (farm country).
 As a boy I spent my time hiking the woods and playing in the farmyards.
 After a few years in college I enlisted in the Navy (avoiding being sent to Vietnam as a ground trooper).
 The Navy allowed me to see much of the western Pacific and spend several tours of duty in Japan.